ontology standards

 What are lightweight ontology standards?

 Lightweight ontologies are simplified structures used for basic classification, labelling, and linking tasks.
 They typically lack formal logic and are not designed for deep automated reasoning.
-This makes them easier to maintain and more accessible to domain experts without deep semantic expertise.
+This makes them easier to maintain and more accessible to domain experts without semantic expertise.
 They are also faster to develop.
 Ontologies built with SKOS (Simple Knowledge Organisation System) or vocabularies like Dublin Core are often considered lightweight due to their minimal complexity.

 What are heavyweight ontology standards?